thindil/dockerada/README.md

 Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/dockerada) repository.

+**INFO:**This project is no longer maintained.
+Feel free to clone it and take care about it.

 ## Versioning

 Each image uses as the version number the number of major version of the GNAT.